Fiber products of rank 1 superrigid lattices and quasi-isometric embeddings: Introduction

 The paper is organized as follows.
 In Section \ref{prelim} we provide some background on fiber products, proximality and semisimple representations.
 In Section \ref{proofs} we prove Theorem \ref{main1} and Theorem \ref{main2}.
 Finally, in Section \ref{add}, we provide some additional properties of the examples of Theorem \ref{main1}.

 \textbf{Acknowledgements.} I would like to thank Fanny Kassel for fruitful discussions and comments on an earlier version of this paper.
+I would also like to thank the referee for carefully reading the paper and for their comments and suggestions.
 This work received funding from the European Research Council (ERC) under the European's Union Horizon 2020 research and innovation programme (ERC starting grant DiGGeS, grant agreement No 715982).